ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 menu.
 For the blured background of the pause menu a ColorRect was used with a shader to give the blured effect.

-## In-game UI
+### In-Game UI

 There are two main aspects of the in-game UI.
 The level progress bar and the player energy bar.
 The level progress bar was made with godot's built in progress bar node.
 The script of this scene uses functions from the `game_state_manager.gd` specifically the get level progrss function.
 As for the energy bar of each player the `game_state_manager.gd` was also used to tell the player's current energy and which bar belonged to who.
 Being a fixed camera game all these UI elements had to be placed within the autoscroller camera so it would stay in view of the camera.

+### Controller Input

+This was implemented with the assistance of Karim Shami (Movement and Physics).
+He created a player controls script where each player had their own dedicated control list and inputs.
+Also in the input map settings you could add different devices.
+This allowed it the game differentiate

 ## Animation and Visuals